 On Encounter with the Mountain Gorilla

-- Always keeping a reasonable distance away from the mountain gorillas at least 7 meters.
+- Always keep a reasonable distance away from the mountain gorillas at least 7 meters.

 - Not using flash photography while taking photos of the mountain gorillas as it may irritate them.

-- Minimizing noise until you are at least about 200 meters from the gorillas.
+- Minimize noise until you are at least about 200 meters from the gorillas.

-- Avoid eating in the presence of the mountain gorillas.
+- Avoid eating in the presence of mountain gorillas.

-If the above are observed and well followed by tourists, they can enjoy exclusive and once in a lifetime experiences.
-Tourist heading for tracking should carry enough drinking water because the hike through the forest is a little strenuous causing a lot of sweat and it is therefore wise to keep hydrating (drinking water).
+If the above are observed and well followed by tourists, they can enjoy exclusive and once-in-a-lifetime experiences.
+Tourists heading for tracking should carry enough drinking water because the hike through the forest is a little strenuous causing a lot of sweat and it is, therefore, wise to keep hydrating (drinking water).

-Tourists are also recommended to wear long sleeved shirts and long pants because mountain gorilla tracking is done in the forest with a lot of plant vegetation some of which cause skin irritation when in contact.
-Carrying a raincoat or water proof pant can never be a bad idea because rainfall in volcanoes national park is highly unpredictable and can therefore occur at any time of the day.
+Tourists are also recommended to wear long-sleeved shirts and long pants because mountain gorilla tracking is done in the forest with a lot of plant vegetation some of which cause skin irritation when in contact.
+Carrying a raincoat or waterproof pants can never be a bad idea because rainfall in volcanic national parks is highly unpredictable and can therefore occur at any time of the day.

 HOW MUCH IS A GORILLA PERMIT?

-Each of the three countries where mountain gorillas are found has got different price of a gorilla permit.
-The Uganda gorilla permit costs $ 700 per person per day for the non-Foreign resident, 600 per person per day for the foreign residents and shs 250,000 for the East African nationals.
+Each of the three countries where mountain gorillas are found has got a different price of a gorilla permit.
+The Uganda gorilla permit costs $ 700 per person per day for non-foreign residents, 600 per person per day for foreign residents, and shs 250,000 for the East African nationals.
 This price includes entrance fees, the permit, armed ranger guides to escort you throughout your trek.

 Rwanda gorilla permits cost $1500 per person for the non-foreign residents and the foreign residents, $ 1000 per person for the foreign residents.
 DRC gorilla permits cost $450 per person per day.
 Gorilla Habituation Experience takes place in Bwindi impenetrable national park and it costs only $1500 per person and you are given 4 hours to spend with the mountain gorillas.